Smosh: The Movie: Release

-On April 15, 2015, it was announced that the film would release on July 24, 2015, and would be having its gala world premiere at Vidcon 2015 in Anaheim, California a day before.
+On April 15, 2015, it was announced that the film would release on July 24, 2015, and would be having its gala world premiere at Vidcon 2015 in Anaheim, California, a day before.
 An official trailer was released on Smosh's website on June 12, 2015.
 They also hosted a commentary live-stream on their YouTube channel at July 21, 2015.

 Home media

-Smosh: The Movie was released on DVD on August 18, 2015 by Twentieth Century Fox Home Entertainment, featuring an Unrated version with some deleted scenes, including a scene featuring Shane Dawson as the Sex Simulator Guy.
+The film was released on DVD on August 18, 2015, by Twentieth Century Fox Home Entertainment, featuring an Unrated version with some deleted scenes, including a scene featuring Shane Dawson as the Sex Simulator Guy.
 Shortly thereafter, Netflix acquired the worldwide streaming rights to the film courtesy of AwesomenessFilms in 2015, and was released in August 2019.

 Reception

 Critical reception

-The film received generally negative reviews, criticizing the directing, writing, acting, and humor, but fair praise was given to Padilla and Hecox's comedic chemistry.
-It has also been the subject of mockery to YouTube film commentators, comparing it to similar films like the FRED trilogy, Not Cool, and Airplane Mode, all of which are web comedy films that are of lowbrow humor created by and featured high-profile YouTube celebrities.
+The film received negative reviews, with criticism aimed at the direction, writing, acting, and humor, but some praise was given to Padilla and Hecox's comedic chemistry.
+It has also been the subject of mockery to YouTube film commentators, comparing it to similar films like the Fred trilogy, Not Cool (2014), and Airplane Mode (2019), all of which are web comedy films that are of lowbrow humor created by and featuring high-profile YouTube celebrities.

 The New York Times gave it a negative review, describing the film as "a fairly successful effort to apply the tone and comic style of those hastily produced weekly shorts to a feature-length script with an actual plot."
-The review went on to note that it was "clever and surprisingly easy to sit through".
+The review went on to note that it was "clever and surprisingly easy to sit through."
 The review concluded that "Is it worth your $9.99?
 Maybe not, but if you can buy it on your parents' credit card, you'll probably enjoy it."
 Common Sense Media gave it a 2 out of 5, stating that although they are a "popular YouTube sensation, they have a Millennial Dumb and Dumber/slacker shtick that's funny for a second and then quickly grows tedious."
-The review also criticized the acting and was summarized that "if Hollywood was looking for a movie that truly elevates web celebs to the status of pulling off a feature-length film, this isn't it."
+The review also criticized the acting and summarized that "if Hollywood was looking for a movie that truly elevates web celebs to the status of pulling off a feature-length film, this isn't it."

+Both Padilla and Hecox would later acknowledge the film's poor reputation in 2023 in an interview on Padilla's channel and is later referenced in a Smosh video as a "torture device".